 As only the transmission errors are taken care of by the transmission protocol, the TPM has just two options for other errors: go into Failure Mode or to Shutdown Mode.
 Since each vendor's TPM will have different physical implementations, there is no way to precisely define each error and whether it should cause the TPM to go into Failure Mode or Shutdown.
-Therefore, it is vendor specific whether an error causes Failure Mode or Shutdown Mode.
-The TPM Library Specification prescribes what responses the TPM must return when in Failure Mode.
-The TPM Library Specification defines one case of an attack as causing Failure Mode.
-In this case, a fingerprint check error for TPM2_ContextLoad, the TPM should go into Shutdown Mode instead.
+Therefore, it is vendor specific whether an error causes Failure Mode or Shutdown Mode responses.
+The TPM Library Specification [7] prescribes what responses the TPM must return when in Failure Mode.